Salted Caramel Apple Butter

 Instructions for Caramel:

-- Continue whisking for one additional minute.
-Remove from the heat.
+- Continue whisking while adding the salt and heavy cream.
+(1-2 minutes) Remove from the heat.

-- Gently stir in the caramel mixture into the apple mixture.
+- Slowly stir in caramel sauce to the apple mixture.

 A big thank you to kitchen fun with my 3 sons for sharing!